-Cottage Seven is a therapeutic campus-based (and day) program for children and adolescents ages 6–17 years with developmental delay and severe behaviour/mental health problems.
+Cottage Seven is a therapeutic campus-based (and day) program for children and adolescents ages 6 to 17 years with developmental delay and severe behaviour/mental health problems.

 Our program reduces problem behaviour, teaches adaptive behaviour and social skills and involves parents as change agents.

 Children are taught to accept guidance, control their temper, cope better with daily stressors, care for their hygiene and possessions, and learn skills that improve their relations with others.

 Cottage Seven provides intense, individualized treatment within our campus-based program and helps children transition to home or to foster families through our day program.
 As the child’s behaviour improves and the parents feel more successful in managing their child’s behaviour, time at home is gradually increased.

 In-home support and parent training are provided to all families during the transition which includes gradually increasing community inclusion, and recruiting long-term community wraparound supports.

 Cottage Seven Campus-based and Day Program is an integrated, multi-component psycho-educational treatment program for children and adolescents with developmental delay and severe behaviour and/or mental health problems.
 The Cottage Seven program is based upon principles of neuro-develop and learning theory and utilizes evidence-based methods.

 Children are taught to listen, appropriately communicate their needs and wants, care for themselves, and learn skills that will improve their relations with others.

 The Cottage Seven campus-based program operates seven days a week year-round.

 Daily routines approximate that of an average child.
 On a typical day children care for their rooms and possessions, attend school, do their homework, play, watch TV, assist with domestic chores, go for walks, etc.